 Ensemble

-Instrumentation is conceived with practical performance conditions in mind, ranging from compact mallet-quartet setups to larger ensembles where musically required.
-Several works are available in flexible formats that allow adaptation to different ensemble sizes, player levels, and educational contexts.
+Instrumentation is conceived with practical performance conditions in mind, ranging from compact mallet trios and quartets to larger setups.
+Many works are available in flexible versions, including double-sided flip editions, allowing adaptation to different ensemble sizes and player levels.

 Available Scores